-Although there is only one (1) woman board member on the Board as of June 12, 2015, the Board is committed to increasing that level as board turnover occurs from time to time taking into account the skills, background, experience and knowledge desired at a particular time by the Board and its committees.
-In light of this commitment, the new nominee for election on the Board this year is a woman.
-If this candidate is elected, more than 20% of the Board members will be women.
+Since the election of a second woman as a Board member in 2015, 22% of the Board members are women.
+The Board is committed to increasing that level as board turnover occurs from time to time taking into account the skills, background, experience and knowledge desired at a particular time by the Board and its committees.